 PALS certification and PALS recertification classes are held on Emory University Campus.

-If you have a group of 4 or more who need PALS certification, we can come to your location for the class at a time convenient to you.
+If you have a group of 4 or more who need PALS certification, we can come to your location for the class.
+Classes are schedule after or before work hours.
+Please contact us to schedule your class.

 Call Us Today!